-The NCP1342 is a highly integrated quasi-resonant flyback controller suitable for designing high-performance off-line power converters.
-With an integrated active X2 capacitor discharge feature, the NCP1342 can enable no-load power consumption below 30 mW.
+The NCP1340 is a highly integrated quasi-resonant flyback controller suitable for designing high-performance off-line power converters.
+With an integrated active X2 capacitor discharge feature, the NCP1340 can enable no-load power consumption below 30 mW.

-The NCP1342 features a proprietary valley-lockout circuitry, ensuring stable valley switching.
+The NCP1340 features a proprietary valley-lockout circuitry, ensuring stable valley switching.
 This system works down to the 6th valley and transitions to frequency foldback mode to reduce switching losses.
-As the load decreases further, the NCP1342 enters quiet-skip mode to manage the power delivery while minimizing acoustic noise.
+As the load decreases further, the NCP1340 enters quiet-skip mode to manage the power delivery while minimizing acoustic noise.

-To ensure light load performance with high frequency designs, the NCP1342 incorporates Rapid Frequency Foldback with Minimum Peak Current Modulation to reduce the switching frequency quickly.
-To help ensure converter ruggedness, the NCP1342 implements several key protective features such as internal brownout detection, a non-dissipative Over Power Protection (OPP) for constant maximum output power regardless of input voltage, a latched overvoltage and NTC-ready overtemperature protection through a dedicated pin, and line removal detection to safely discharge the X2 capacitors when the ac line is removed.
+To help ensure converter ruggedness, the NCP1340 implements several key protective features such as internal brownout detection, a non-dissipative Over Power Protection (OPP) for constant maximum output power regardless of input voltage, a latched overvoltage and NTC-ready overtemperature protection through a dedicated pin, and line removal detection to safely discharge the X2 capacitors when the ac line is removed.